Overview of North Carolina’s CAP/DA Program

 As part of the application process, applicants will need to gather documentation for submission.
 Examples include copies of Social Security and Medicare cards, bank statements up to 60-months prior to application, proof of income, and copies of life insurance policies, property deeds, and pre-need burial contracts.
 Unfortunately, a common reason applications are held up is required documentation is missing or not submitted in a timely manner.

 Since the CAP/DA Waiver is not an entitlement program, there may be a waitlist for program participation.
 The CAP/DA Waiver is approved for a maximum of 13,588 program participants per year.
 In the case of a waitlist, an applicant’s access to a participant slot is based on the date of Medicaid application with a few exceptions.
 For instance, priority is given to persons who are transitioning from a nursing home back into the community.
 Furthermore, 320 participant slots are reserved for persons with Alzheimer’s Disease or a related dementia.
-Please note that waitlists are county specific, which means a waitlist may exist in some counties of the state, while no waitlist exists in other counties.
+Waitlists are county specific, which means a waitlist may exist in some counties of the state, while no waitlist exists in other counties.

 To begin the application process for the Community Alternatives Program for Disabled Adults, a Referral Request form must be completed and faxed to North Carolina Medicaid at 919-715-0052.
 Persons can also contact a CAP/DA case management provider in their county for assistance.
 Contact information by county can be found here.
 Applicants must be eligible for NC Medicaid, and if not currently enrolled in Medicaid, must apply.
 Persons can apply via North Carolina’s Department of Health and Human Services’ Division of Social Services.
 Contact information can be found here.